vitiral/wake/README.md

 usable as an alpha quality product.

 The goals afterwards are:
-- Add a pkg-retriever to retrieve and auto-generate [portage] and ebuild packages, allowing for fast expansion of supported features.
+- (hopefully) Add a pkg-retriever to retrieve and auto-generate [portage] and ebuild packages, allowing for fast expansion of supported features.
-- Nix-pkg integration (possible)
+- (probably) Nix-pkg integration
-- Support of other language rules, especially the google ones.
+- (probably) Create external pkgs to Support common languages, especially the google ones.
+- (pie in the sky) Support an end-to-end wasm build system, whereby all `exec` items are run in a wasm runtime, but which can build for any system.
+This would achieve the highest possible level of build simplicity (all inputs are wasm, all outputs could be wasm).

 [portage]: https://wiki.gentoo.org/wiki/Portage